LanternYing/WSRec/PMF/readme.txt

 note saying that the original programs are available from our web page (https://wsdream.github.io).
 The program is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 All use of these programs is entirely at the user's own risk.
+For any enquiries, please feel free to contact Jamie Zhu <jmzhu AT cse.cuhk.edu.hk>.